 Located on the Colorado River, just 5 miles outside of the town of Granby, Lake Granby encompasses 7,256 surface acres, and is the third largest body of water in Colorado.
 The lake offers 40 miles of shoreline and along with its two sister lakes, Grand Lake and Shadow Mountain Lake, offers more than 150 miles of scenic shoreline for camping, fishing or hiking.

 Lake Granby was created in 1950 by the erection of Granby Dam as part of the Colorado-Big Thompson Project, which aims to collect around 200,000 acre-feet of water each year.
 Lake Granby is the largest storage reservoir of the project's 12 reservoirs.
+Boating, fishing and paddle boarding are all popular summer activities on Lake Granby.
+Once snow starts to fall, the region's impressive network of snowmobile trails is a major winter draw.

 In addition, Lake Granby is continually stocked with trout and kokanee salmon, keeping anglers busy all season long—Make sure you're planning to catch the big one next time you're in the area!
 Lake Granby, Grand Lake, and Shadow Mountian Reservoir are three of Grand County's most popular lakes for water sports and outdoor recreation.
 Learn more about boating in Grand County.